spiffe/helm-charts/project/overview.md

 users.

 ## Mission and Scope
-This mission of this effort is to provide a stable upstream repository of Helm Charts sufficient for any organization or individual to use.
+The mission of this effort is to provide a stable upstream repository of Helm Charts sufficient for any organization or individual to use.

 ### What problem does this project address?